mjf1406/viziers-vault-app/README.md

 ### 2025/10/11

+-   getting started on magic shop generator
+-   CSV output is fixed now for spellbooks
 -   added more names, adjectives, and nouns to the spellbook name generator
 -   added createdAt date and time to spellbook cards
 -   added magic item data with new columns for use in custom urls